 Invest in your contact tracing strategy today

-Scoop’s workplace planner tool takes the uncertainty out of bringing employees back together during COVID-19 by building employee confidence through shared health and safety guidelines, reducing operational risks, and enabling contact tracing should an outbreak occur.
+Scoop takes the uncertainty out of bringing teams back together by building employee confidence through shared health and safety guidelines, reducing operational risks, and enabling contact tracing should an outbreak occur.